menacit/practical_cryptography_course/resources/labs/pwd_crack/README.md

 - Documentation of which hash types were stored in the "shadow" file
 - Description of which programs/commands/arguments were used to crack the password hashes

-Optionally, describe three techniques/tricks that could be used to minimize the number of attempts and increase likelihood of successful password recovery in 1000 characters or more ("VG").
+For "VG", describe three techniques/tricks that could be used to minimize the number of attempts and increase likelihood of successful password recovery in 1000 characters or more.

 The lab report should be provided as a plain text file (".txt"), Markdown document or PDF file.

 ## Guidance and resources